Holmes's Bonfire: First day

-Meanwhile, the civil militia of Vlieland, standing on its eastern land head, had at first, assisted by a thunderstorm, deterred any attempts by small English landing parties and prevented a peat bout being reached by demolition sloops. but, seeing the conflagration, they lost courage and fled with most of the population, some using small vessels, others walking towards Texel.
+Meanwhile, the civil militia of Vlieland, standing on its eastern land head, had at first, assisted by a thunderstorm, deterred any attempts by small English landing parties and prevented a peat boat being reached by demolition sloops.
+But, seeing the conflagration, they lost courage and fled with most of the population, some using small vessels, others walking towards Texel.
 On their way south they encountered two deputies of the States of Holland, Gerard Hasselaer and Baerding, who had been committed to supervise the fleet at the Texel and hearing of the English threat had travelled to the more northern island to investigate.
 They managed to encourage the men and reassemble a force on the land head and then returned to the Texel, promising to send a company of soldiers as reinforcement.

 The smoke and flames were clearly visible to the English fleet before the Texel, twenty miles to the south, and interpreted as a sure sign that Holmes had succeeded in burning the warehouses.
 Accordingly, Rupert and Albemarle sent him a congratulatory letter ordering his immediate withdrawal as the enemy too had no doubt been alerted.

 Second day

 Holmes in the evening of 19 August became aware he had been misinformed; the main shore installations were on the opposite island, Terschelling, in this period called simply Schelling.
 On its western point was a town, then bearing the prosaic name of 'ter Schelling' ("at Schelling"), that today is called West-Terschelling and which the English then knew as Brandaris after the tall mediaeval lighthouse of the same name, a very distinctive landmark.
 Terschelling was the main home base of the Dutch whaling industry and there were warehouses, some connected to this trade, others belonging to the Dutch East India Company.
 The town was wealthy, consisting of about 400 stone houses, but unwalled.
 Much of the population consisted of pacifist Mennonites, and many retired whalers had also settled there.

-At 05:00 AM on 20 August, Holmes ordered his forces to attack the town, himself taking the lead in Fan-Fan.
+At 05:00 am on 20 August, Holmes ordered his forces to attack the town, himself taking the lead in Fan-Fan.
 A few armed men opposed the landing with musket fire but were soon scared away when six English companies came ashore—though Holmes's personal report gives the impression that all of his troops were committed.
 Holmes left one company to guard the landing site and let the other five march in close formation to the edge of the town.
 Scouts, spreading out in all directions, soon reported that the population had fled, some to more eastern villages, others on any vessel they could find; three companies now entered to plunder and burn the town, while Holmes with two hundred men remained on the outside to the south.
 Some very old inhabitants had not fled and were, according to the English accounts, treated with all possible respect.